tardisgo/gohaxelib/README.md

 gohaxelib
 =========

-This software enables Go programmers (http://golang.org) using the Go->Haxe transpiler software (yet to be published) to call Haxe libraries and builtin functions.
+This software helps [Go](http://golang.org) programmers using the [TARDIS Go->Haxe transpiler](http:tardisgo.github.io) to call Haxe libraries by providing automated definitions of those libraries in Go.

-Go utility functions for Haxe and builtin functions in the transpiler:

-- import "github.com/elliott5/gohaxelib/hxutil"

 Go definitions of Haxe libraries currently available are: